sigcsets/sigcse2022/_authors/workshops.md

 - **Proposer**: Name, affiliation, email address, and website address of the presenter who will serve as the corresponding author.

+- **Mode**: On-site or Hybrid.

 - **Other Presenter(s)**: Names and affiliations of any presenters other than the proposer.
 All presenters must register for the SIGCSE Technical Symposium and be present for the workshop session, so be certain that you have their commitments before listing them.

 - **Abstract**: (Maximum {{site.data.submissions.workshops.abstract-limits}}) An accurate and publishable description of the workshop.
 URLs are permitted.
 Abstracts of accepted workshops can be edited in response to reviews.
+This is published in the proceedings and on the symposium website.

 - **Significance and Relevance of the Topic**: Describe (preferably cite evidence) the significance, timeliness, and relevance of the topic.

 - **Expertise of Presenter(s)**: Summarize the qualifications of the presenter(s) as they relate to the proposed topic.

 - **Rough Agenda for the Workshop**: Workshops are three hours long.
 A 15-minute break should be included.
 Explain how you will budget the time, including time for attendee interaction.
-The agenda should include details on how participants will be supported in the virtual mode.
+The agenda should include details on how participants will be supported in both, the on-site and hybrid, modes.

 - **Expected Audience**: State the target audience (e.g., high school teachers, those who teach CS1, research proposal authors, etc).
 Also, estimate the number of likely participants.

 - **Participant Equipment Requirements**:
-  - To fully participate in the workshop (see “Hands-On Labs” below):
+  - To fully participate in the workshop (see “Hands-On Workshops” below):
 	- **Equipment Required**.
 Participants must have equipment during the workshop in order to achieve the learning outcomes.
     - **Equipment Recommended**.
 Participants are more likely to fully achieve the learning outcomes if they have equipment during the workshop.
     - **Equipment Optional**.
 Participants may learn more about the topic if they have equipment during the workshop, but having it is not required to achieve the learning outcomes.
     - **Equipment Not Required**.
 Having equipment during this workshop is not likely to help participants learn more about the topic.
   - The kind of equipment (hardware and software) participants need (if appropriate).

 - **Advertisement**: The advertisement is used by attendees to select workshops.
-It is a short (2 to 3 paragraphs) but comprehensive synopsis of the workshop, and must address these five points: 1) For whom is the workshop intended, 2) What participants should know after the workshop, 3) highlights from the proposed schedule, 4) equipment requirements for participants, 5) other important information about workshop for attendees (e.g., registration will be refunded by the workshop presenter/sponsor).
+It is a short (2 to 3 paragraphs) but comprehensive synopsis of the workshop, and must address these five points: 1) for whom the workshop is intended, 2) what participants can expect to know after the workshop, 3) highlights from the proposed schedule, 4) equipment requirements for participants, and 5) other important information about workshop for attendees (e.g., registration will be refunded by the workshop presenter/sponsor).
 The advertisement can use less formal language and/or include details not appropriate for the abstract.

-- **Enrollment Limit**: What is the maximum number of participants that can be accommodated.
+- **Enrollment Limit**: Specify the maximum number of participants that can be accommodated.
 If no limit is specified, we will assume a cap of 30 participants, although if interest is strong, we may seek the presenter’s permission to raise the limit to 40, or more.

-- **Scheduling Constraints**: Workshops are typically scheduled before (Wednesday evening), during (Friday evening), and after (Saturday evening) the daily conference program.
+- **Scheduling Constraints**: Workshops are typically scheduled before (Wednesday evening), during (Friday evening), and after (Saturday evening) the daily symposium program.
 Please indicate known scheduling constraints.
-At this time, it is unknown what schedule will be used for Workshop presentations.
+At this time, the schedule for Workshop presentations is unknown.

 - **Other Critical Information**: Include any other notes that will facilitate assessment of the Workshop proposal.